morhadad2/pokemon-analytics-dashboard/README.md

 ## Features

 ### Backend Features
-- **Pokemon API Integration**: Fetches data from pokeapi.co every hour
+- **Pokemon API Integration**: Fetches data from pokeapi.co every 10 minutes using a cron job (simulate getting new data in a live env we just add 50 pokemons using this job if u want to  also for each time the bE is starting he will fetch the next 50 pokemons, if we wannt to simulate getting new data we can change the cron job for every minute or to every 2-3 minutes in backend/src/index.ts:50)
 - **Scheduled Data Fetching**: Automatically fetches next 50 Pokemon every hour using cron jobs
-- **MongoDB Storage**: Stores Pokemon data with comprehensive schemas
-- **Evolution Detection**: Determines Pokemon evolution stages (1st, 2nd, 3rd)
-- **RESTful API**: Complete CRUD operations for Pokemon data
-- **TypeScript**: Full type safety throughout the application
-- **Error Handling**: Robust error handling and logging

 ### Frontend Features
-- **Pokemon Search**: Search and view individual Pokemon details
 - **Interactive Charts**: Multiple visualization types:
   - **Type Distribution Chart**: Shows how many Pokemon of each type
   - **Evolution Stage Chart**: Compares 1st, 2nd, and 3rd evolution Pokemon
-  - **Top Pokemon Charts**: Shows strongest Pokemon by HP, Attack, etc.
+  - **Top Pokemon Charts**: Shows strongest Pokemon by HP, Attack.
 - **Pokemon Details**: Complete stats, types, height, weight, evolution stage
 - **Real-time Data**: Charts update as new Pokemon are fetched
-- **Responsive Design**: Works on all devices
-- **Modern UI**: Clean, intuitive interface with Styled Components
+- **Pokemon Search**: Search and view individual Pokemon details
+- **Pokemon Comparison**: Search and compare between multiple pokemons.

 ## Usage

-1. Start MongoDB (if running locally)
-2. Start the backend server: `cd backend && npm run dev`
+1. Start the backend server: `cd backend && npm run dev`
    - The server will automatically start fetching Pokemon data
    - First batch of 50 Pokemon will be fetched immediately
-   - Every hour, the next 50 Pokemon will be fetched
+   - Every 10 minutes , the next 50 Pokemon will be fetched
 3. Start the frontend server: `cd frontend && npm start`
 4. Open `http://localhost:3000` in your browser
 5. Explore the Pokemon dashboard:
    - **Search Pokemon**: Use the search box to find specific Pokemon
    - **View Charts**: See type distribution, evolution stages, and top performers
    - **Pokemon Details**: Click on search results to see detailed stats
-   - **Real-time Updates**: Charts update as new Pokemon are fetched hourly

 ## Technologies Used